 Sex drive and the endocannabinoid system

-The effects of cannabis on sexual health are complex and can be influenced by the endocannabinoid system (ECS).
-The ECS seems to play a role in regulating various physiological processes, including sexual function.
-This system’s cannabinoid receptors inhabit the entire body, including the reproductive organs.
-When a person consumes cannabis, the cannabinoids interact with these receptors, potentially affecting sexual drive and performance related areas [5].
+The effects of cannabis on sexual health are largely unknown, but there likely is a connection to the endocannabinoid system (ECS).
+The ECS seems to play a role in regulating various physiological processes.
+This system’s cannabinoid receptors inhabit the entire body.
+When a person consumes cannabis, the cannabinoids interact with these receptors [5].

 Cannabis contains over 100 cannabinoids, the most well-known being Delta-9-tetrahydrocannabinol (Delta-9 THC) and cannabidiol (CBD).
-These cannabinoids interact with the body’s endocannabinoid system (ECS), which regulates various physiological processes, including mood, appetite, pain perception and sexual function [6].
+These cannabinoids interact with the body’s endocannabinoid system (ECS), which regulates various physiological processes [6].

 The role of strain, dosage, and frequency

-The strain of cannabis, dosage, and frequency of use can all influence the impact of cannabis on libido.
+The strain of cannabis, dosage, and frequency of use can all influence the impact of cannabis.
 Different strains of cannabis have varying levels of THC and CBD, as well as other cannabinoids and terpenes, which can influence their overall effects.

 Strains

-Sativa strains are typically associated with uplifting and energizing effects, which may help to boost libido, while indica strains are known for their relaxing and sedating effects, which may affect sexuality differently.
+Sativa strains are typically associated with uplifting and energizing effects, while indica strains are known for their relaxing effects, which may effect a person differently.
 Each individual responds uniquely to various cannabinoids, so it is difficult to generalize their effects [9].
 It’s usually best try a few cannabis strains to see what you like best.

 Top 8 Cannabis Strains to Supercharge Your Sex Life